swiftlang/swift/docs/proposals/Constructors.rst

 initialize those instance variables not written in Swift.

-This choice makes interoperability with Objective-C easier (since we're adoptinh Objective-C's model), but it makes safety either harder (e.g., we have to make all of our methods guard against uninitialized instance variables) or more onerous (requiring initializers on the declarations of all instance variables).
+This choice makes interoperability with Objective-C easier (since we're adopting Objective-C's model), but it makes safety either harder (e.g., we have to make all of our methods guard against uninitialized instance variables) or more onerous (requiring initializers on the declarations of all instance variables).